jaykaron/eiffel/snippets/ETF-chess-challenge/README.md

  * The mechanism should be applicable to a wide class of interactive applications, regardless of the application domain.
  * The mechanism should not require redesign for each new input command.
- * It should make reasonable use of storage.
+ * **It should make reasonable use of storage**.
+(E.g. in this example, you must not store in the history of moves the whole board with all the pieces, just sufficent information to redo or undo the move.
+Note that in this example the history is unbounded and thus efficent storage is important).
  * It should be applicable to arbitrary-levels of undo/redo.